ROZMDP1LfVM1F054/ikaris.wtf/README.md

 **What is Zynixu?**

-    > Zynixu is a private, paid-to-use project which will soon be open up to the public.
+    > Zynixu is a public, paid-to-use project which is constantly being improved.
     > Zynixu is founded by zuvbruv#3308, and scripted by zuvbruv#3308 and antikur#0666.

 # Join the Discord